oroinc/documentation/user_guide/glossary.rst

    Customer
       An entity of :term:`OroCRM` the instances of which represent people or businesses you have sold or are selling goods and/or services to, and an instance of the Customer entity

+   Workflow
+     A sequence of industrial, administrative of other processes applied to a piece of work from initiation to completion and a record in OroCRM that represents such a sequence

+   Attribute
+     A characteristic of an entity.
+For example and  street,are attributes of an address.

+   Field
+     Another name of an :term:`attribute <Attribute>`